ficonsulting/filabs/_posts/2017-06-23-MSOfficeGit.markdown

 permalink: /:title
 ---

 This is a tutorial on how to configure Git to manage Microsoft Office files.
 It'll cover docx, xls, xlsm, xlsx, and pptx.
-We hope that it will give you a sense for how to customize Git to meet your needs, especially if you find it difficult to track what has changed in your Microsoft Office files.
+I hope that it will give you a sense for how to customize Git to meet your needs, especially if you find it difficult to track what has changed in your Microsoft Office files.

 Microsoft Office products are often frustrating for developers and data scientists to work with.
 They are messy zipped collections of xml that behave in strange ways, change your data, and pose a risk to the reproducibility of your work.
 If you have added ".zip" to the end of a Microsoft Office file, sorry.
 There is nothing useful in there.
 If you change one cell of a moderately complicated financial model, it will impact literally dozens of files under the hood, so tracking the xml in Git is not very informative.
-All we want to know is `Assumptions!A1 100 -> 105` and `Projections!A1 1500 -> 1575`.
+All you want to know is `Assumptions!A1 100 -> 105` and `Projections!A1 1500 -> 1575`.

 This type of information is incredibly useful from an auditing, risk, and reproducibility standpoint.
 Unlike Sharepoint which tracks check-in and check-out activity, Git gives a complete history of line-by-line changes.
 You don't need to open every version of a file to determine how/when something changed.
 You can call `git diff` or query the Git log to answer many of your questions.
 Git also encourages a much more expressive account of how and why things have changed through commit messages.
 This ensures that your work is reproducible and auditable.
 Future you will be grateful.
 Plus, Git is fun.
 It saves you time (in the long run) and helps you manage risk, so you can relax a bit while you work with Microsoft Office files that change in unexpected ways.